Barb Hodgens

 b) Add 1/3 cup of L. reuteri yogurt or whey from a previous batch (frozen and defrosted may be used) to the slurry and mix in.
 Pour the slurry into the jar with the milk and whisk to incorporate.

-11. The milk is now ready to begin fermentation.
-Use the digital control panel to set the temperature to 36°C and the time to 24-hours and then press ‘confirm’ to begin incubation.
+10. The milk is now ready to begin fermentation.
+Use the digital control panel to set the temperature to 36°C and the time to 36-hours and then press ‘confirm’ to begin incubation.
+(Old models have a 24-hour timer.
+After 24 hours the timer will go off.
+Reset the timer for another 12 hours if you like.)